jackyzha0/blog/content/posts/drafts/whoami.md

 * i love communities that lift each other up and inspire each other

+David Holz
+aesthetics -> values -> goals

+## aesthetic
+helping pick out things from the library of babel make it possible for others to do x

+## values
+endlessly curious
+kindness and empathy

+## goals

 ## how can we build support systems and communities for the next generation of builders?
 * software infra and tooling
 * lowering barrier of entry